 In the autumn the situation changed.
-At the Congress of the Belgian Clerical (Catholic) Party, which took place in September, Premier Van Zeeland, head of the Government which includes six Socialist Ministers, delivered a sharp attack against any United or People's Front which includes Communists.
-Following on this, Spaak and De Man, members of the government and most reactionary of all Socialist leaders, made speeches calling for the creation of a "super-party" under the slogan "Neither Berlin nor Moscow," but actually directed against the Communists and Left elements in the Labour movement, as well as against anti-fascist elements in other sections of the population, and aiming at a compromise with the fascists.
-Under the influence of these reactionary leaders, the Executive Council of the Trades Union Congress and then the General Council of the Labour Party adopted sharp resolutions against the united front.
+At the Congress of the Belgian Clerical (Catholic) Party, which took place in September, Premier Van Zeeland, head of the government which includes six Socialist Ministers, delivered a sharp attack against any united or People's Front which includes Communists.
+Following on this, Spaak and de Man, members of the government, and most reactionary of all Socialist leaders, made speeches calling for the creation of a "super-party" under the slogan "Neither Berlin nor Moscow", but actually directed against the Communists and Left elements in the labor movement, as well as against antifascist elements in other sections of the population, and aiming at a compromise with the fascists.
+Under the influence of these reactionary leaders, the Executive Council of the Trades Union Congress and then the General Council of the Labor Party adopted sharp resolutions against the united front.

-Meanwhile, enthusiastic preparations went on on a wide scale among the youth for the united congress which was to take place on December 25.
-These, who were engaged in building up unity among the youth of Belgium, received inspiration from the Spanish events, the heroic struggle of the united Spanish Youth, the unanimous aid being afforded to their Spanish brothers, and the joint participation of the best of the young Belgian Communists and Socialists in the International Brigade defending Madrid.
-In these circumstances they were utterly thunderstruck by the circular of the Bureau of the General Council of the Labour Party directed against the unity of the Belgian Youth.
-This circular, published on December 18 in the "Peuple," the central organ of the Labour Party, says:
+Meanwhile enthusiastic preparations went on on a wide scale among the youth for the united congress which was to take place on December 25.
+Those who were engaged in building up unity among the youth of Belgium received inspiration from the Spanish events, the heroic struggle of the united Spanish Youth, the unanimous aid being afforded to their Spanish brothers, and the joint participation of the best of the young Belgian Communists and Socialists in the International Brigade defending Madrid.
+In these circumstances they were utterly thunderstruck by the circular of the Bureau of the General Council of the Labor Party directed against the unity of the Belgian Youth.
+This circular, published on December 18 in the Peuple, the central organ of the Labor Party, says:

-"We know that you intend holding your Congress at Christmas.
-The most important question which will be brought up for discussion will be that of the fusion of your organisation with the organisation of the Communist Youth.
+"We know that you intend holding your congress at Christmas.
+The most important question which will be brought up for discussion will be that of the fusion of your organization with the organization of the Communist Youth.
 "Since we bear the responsibility for the political guidance of our Party, we are obliged to inform you, in most friendly but firm fashion, that we can on no account agree to this fusion.

-"The Belgian Labour Party, the Trade Union Commission, the Labour and Socialist International, and the International Federation of Trade Unions have expressed their views in a sense well known to you on the question of the relations between Socialists and Communists.
+"The Belgian Labor Party, the Trade Union Commission, the Labor and Socialist International, and the International Federation of Trade Unions have expressed their views in a sense well known to you on the question of the relations between Socialists and Communists.
 There is no point in repeating or discussing the reasons for the decision adopted.
 These decisions must be everywhere observed.

-"We cannot agree to there being two positions on this question inside the Party, namely, one-the position of the trade unions and the membership of the Labour Party, and the other-the position adopted by the members of the Youth organisation...
+"We cannot agree to there being two positions on this question inside the Party, namely, one-the position of the trade unions and the membership of the Labor Party, and the other-the position adopted by the members of the Youth organizations...

-"The leadership of the Labour Party considers it its duty on the eve of your congress to address itself to you in fraternal fashion, and to warn you against the decisions you might adopt.
+"The leadership of the Labor Party consider it its duty on the eve of your congress to address itself to you in fraternal fashion, and to warn you against the decision you might adopt.

-"You are sufficiently aware of the political situation existing to-day, to know that your decisions may bring other decisions in their train.
-You are sufficiently experienced to be able to guess all the seriousness of these decisions..."
+"You are sufficiently aware of the political situation existing today to know that your decisions may bring other decisions in their train.
+You are sufficiently experienced to be able to guess all the seriousness of these decisions. . . . "

 This circular sounded like a downright ultimatum.
-It was not an easy thing for the leaders of the youth to conduct their congress under these conditions.
-There could be no question of capitulating, of rejecting fusion with Young Communist League; this fusion had been pre-determined by the inflexible will of the overwhelming majority of the youth and had become an accomplished fact even before the Congress.
+It was not an easy thing for the leaders of the youth to conduct their Congress under these conditions.
+There could be no question of capitulating, of rejecting fusion with the Young Communist League; this fusion had been predetermined by the inflexible will of the overwhelming majority of the youth, and had become an accomplished fact even before the Congress.